top of page

 This nest I was hatched in was not non-denominational as a guise for a new denomination, and not non-denominational in a closeted jab at denominations.
 They were non-denominational in an effort to recognize all genuine believers, in an effort towards brotherhood.
 There was freedom for us, but also for those other ekklesias; freedom to read the translation of the Bible they wanted, sing the hymns they choose with the instruments they preferred or didn’t, hold the holidays and liturgies that held significance for them, or reject them - as the case may be.
 Even within our own walls there were constantly differences and disagreements about such things – but they were never permission to divide.
 Tension is part of tuning.

 Tension is part of tuning – and if your heart’s desire is truly to be tuned - There.
 Must.
 Be.
 Tension.
 That is probably the best thing I can say for the way I was raised.
-We existed in that taut space between bridge and the key – the place where the action can happen, and it did.
+We existed in that taut space between bridge and key – the place where the action can happen, and it did.
 There was always an objective standard of truth, a faith that the One who called is faithful to complete the works He begins, and a broadness of experience and relationships with other believers that provided exposure to a wide range of thought and understandings.
 This wasn’t diversity portrayed on the pages of an apologetics books or brought in for discussion and then marginalized - but rather diverse thoughts and understandings held by flesh and blood people valued as brothers and sisters.

 I am thankful for this broadness I inherited.
 It is in a wide range of conversation that truth can sift to the surface and earn the right to its title.
 “Let truth and falsehood grapple, whoever knew truth to be put to the worse in a fair and open encounter”, was Locke’s inspiration to America’s founders.
 And in their squabblings, tensions and even fears, something vital was birthed.
 I have often thought of the Church in light of what I know about these men.
 They were willing to work with people they didn’t agree with in order to create and serve something bigger than themselves.

-The word submit carries such a negative connotation, personal – but what if the paradigm were shifted?
+The word submit carries such a negative connotation - personal.
+But what if the paradigm were shifted?
 What if submission wasn’t to a person or an organization or a council, but of all persons, to an idea - a mission to a particular place and people?
 Isn’t this what the first churches model?
 Managers sterilize the gut of the Church, vitality is lost, and we wonder at our sickness.

 I am thankful for this inheritance of broadness – but have had to choose to embrace it for myself.
 In incubating in a nest of conversation it has been fun to listen and sift and form.
 This is not a bad thing.
 It is our duty to have an opinion, a position.
 Ours is to be a well-founded opinion, not catch-phrases or hand-me-downs; but well-shook-out thought tethered by scripture.
 We are to do the work ourselves.
 Too many commentaries and compilations of other people’s masticated and predigested thought violate the effort we are called to make for ourselves – violate personhood.